mokhallid80/python-obfuscation/README.md

-# python-obsfucation
+# python-obfuscation
-A very simple obsfucation tool for python code.
+A very simple obfuscation tool for python code.
 Current version only works with python code that has no indentation.

 ## Example
 ### Input